This Years Theme: Sustaining All Life On Earth

 Simply choose the two scarves you want in either navy, white or blue pop them in your cart and the discount will be applied when you go to check out your order.

-Don't forget every month we are committed to donate 10% of sales to the incredible marine conservation charities, in the past we have supported The Dolphin Project along with many other amazing causes!
+Don't forget every month we are committed to donate 10% gross profits to the incredible marine conservation charities, in the past we have supported The Dolphin Project along with many other amazing causes!